cparsell/music-spider/README.md

 Made for [Google Apps Script](https://developers.google.com/apps-script/)

 ## Recent Changes
+- Nove 20, 2024: Limited the scope needed.
+It was requiring general GMail access which is not necessary.
+I limited the scope to just be able to send email, have calendar event access, and access to the Music Spider spreadsheet.
 - Nov 19, 2024: I included instructions for how to add the [CommonLib library](https://github.com/cparsell/gas-commonlib).
 - Feb 2024: Added a second URL column and the ability to save a second ticket URL.
 If the first result comes from Ticketmaster, then a second result on SeatGeek will be added to the 'Alt URL' column.
 - Sept 2023: Added ability to search results from **Resident Advisor**'s API.
 One has to specify the region to search with a code(e.g. 218 is the Bay Area, 8 is New York...) so that's not well integrated but it works.